Reference guide

 Diagnostic Details

-For each check in the System Diagnostics dialog you'll be notified about it's status, you'll find guidance and a way to attempt an automatic fix.
+For each check in the System Status dialog you'll be notified about it's status, you'll find guidance and a way to attempt an automatic fix.

 • Long Path Support - Microsoft Windows enforces a Maximum Path Length Limitation, which unfortunately is likely to cause issues in developer usage.
 To ensure the proper functioning of our tools, Windows Long Path Support needs to be enabled in your system.